kubestellar/kubestellar/space-framework/docs/space-framework.md

 ## Examples

 **SpaceProviderDesc**
 The following is a SpaceProviderDesc for for a KubeFlex provider type.
-The secret referenced by `secretRef` should be created before the SpaceProviderDesc object is created.
+The SpaceProviderDesc will become "Ready" only after the secret referenced by `secretRef` is successfully retrieved.
 ```
 apiVersion: space.kubestellar.io/v1alpha1
 kind: SpaceProviderDesc